HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/large_refinery_barrel.md

   - Make sure to stand far away, as the explosion from the Large Refinery Barrel has a large radius and deals extremely high damage.
   - If the player escapes the area before the barrels explode, attempt to finish them off using your guns.

-# Trivia

-- The Large Refinery Barrel was designed by platonthek.

 # History

 - [v0.10.0](https://github.com/HasangerGames/suroi/releases/tag/v0.10.0)